Timeline - Japan's Takata: From parachutes to airbags to bankruptcy

-TOKYO Takata Corp (7312.T), at the centre of the auto industry's biggest ever product recall, filed for bankruptcy protection in the United States and Japan, and said it would be bought for $1.6 billion by U.S.-based Key Safety Systems.
+TOKYO (Reuters) - Takata Corp 7312.T, at the centre of the auto industry's biggest ever product recall, filed for bankruptcy protection in the United States and Japan, and said it would be bought for $1.6 billion by U.S.-based Key Safety Systems.

 Following are key events in the company's history: